Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 #6.
 Acorns — Best for Starting to Invest With Spare Change

-Acorns pioneered the "round-up" micro-investing concept, and it remains one of the best personal finance tools for beginners who want to start investing without thinking about it.
+Acorns pioneered the "round-up" micro-investing concept, and it remains one of the best personal finance tools for beginners who want to start investing without really thinking about it.
 Every time you make a purchase with a linked card, Acorns rounds up to the nearest dollar and invests the difference into a diversified portfolio of ETFs.

 Key Features